rogeriojorge/pyQIC/README.md

 INTODRUCTION
 # pyQic
-Python implementation of the Quasisymmetric Stellarator Construction method
+Python implementation of the Quasi-isodynamic Stellarator Construction method

 This code implements the equations derived by Garren and Boozer (1991) for MHD equilibrium near the magnetic axis.